fortify-presales/IWA/README.md

 create some *Job Parameters* which you can then select to determine which features you want to enable in the pipeline.

-You will need to have installed and configured the [Fortify SCA](https://plugins.jenkins.io/fortify/) and/or the [Fortify on Demand Uploader](https://plugins.jenkins.io/fortify-on-demand-uploader/) Jenkins plugins.
+You will need to have installed and configured the [Fortify](https://plugins.jenkins.io/fortify/) Jenkins plugins.

 There is lots of documentation in the `Jenkinsfile` itself so please examine it to see what else you will need to do for a successful invocation.